varigence/docs/bimlflex/getting-started/initial-configuration.md

 Once the BimlFlex installation is completed, it is time to set up the environment for a BimlFlex project.

-The development side is focused around the BimlFlex App and the BimlStudio-based BimlFlex project.
+The development workflow is focused around the BimlFlex App and the BimlStudio-based BimlFlex project.

 > [!NOTE]
 > Complete the **Setup** first